elastic/ecs/rfcs/text/0001-wildcard-data-type.md

 at java.base/java.lang.invoke.BootstrapMethodInvoker.invoke(BootstrapMethodInvoker.java:127)
 ```

-If I wanted to look for similar events that also contain the phrase `lambda$performRequestAndParseEntity$9(RestHighLevelClient.java`, I'd need a field that supports searching in the middle of a string.
+When looking for similar events that also contain the phrase `lambda$performRequestAndParseEntity$9(RestHighLevelClient.java`, I'd need a field that supports searching in the middle of a string.
 Keyword would perform poorly and text would require rethinking the query to match the analyzer and tokenization applied at index time.

 #### Command-line execution